 No matter what cultural or spiritual path you are on, connecting to nature and her cycles is a great way to flow with the seasons and embrace all that it has to offer.
 Turning the “Wheel of the Year” can help us to reconnect to nature herself, awakening our ancestral memories and natural cycles.
 Even with the current stay at home order, there are many ways to celebrate alone or online.
 Here is a simple way to “turn” the Wheel of the Year and celebrate Beltane.
 Go outside in the early morning and find a grassy area where you can be barefoot.
 Close your eyes and smell the earth.
 Feel the damp grass underneath your feet.
 Feel the power and blessings of nature and the season.
 Try to sense the spirit of the season.
 Take three, slow, deep breaths and breathe in the energy of the season into your body.
 Imagine this healing energy filling you up completely.
 If there is dew on the grass, gather some up with your hands and smooth the water onto your face for beauty and blessings in the coming year.
 Then blow a kiss to thank Mother Earth.
 I hope you enjoy turning the wheel!

 Blessed Be!
-Christine Ford is an Artisan, a Pagan and a Spiritual Advisor.
+Christine Ford is a High Priestess with the Temple of Witchcraft, an Artisan, a Spiritual Advisor and Paranormal Consultant.
 If you ever have a chance to sit with Christine to discuss Paganism and spirituality you will be blown away by her knowledge.
 She is also much sought after for her very unique fabric art as well as her gorgeous jewelry creations.
 Christine is known for her great sense of humour, and her honesty in her readings, and workshops.
 To book a session with Christine please call InSpirit Centre.
 289-891-7711